Lexis, Westlaw & Bloomberg Law

 Graduating students can extend access while studying for the bar by registering for Westlaw's Grad Program.
 Registered graduates will retain access to Westlaw through November if graduating in May, or through June if graduating in December.
 Please note that this extension will be limited in the number of hours allowed.
 All graduates will also automatically retain access to a number of career-related databases for 18 months following graduation.

-Questions can be directed to our Westlaw account representative, Pedro de Lencastre, at email@example.com.
+Questions can be directed to our Westlaw account representative, Kyla Stone, at firstname.lastname@example.org.